mmbman/Katagiri/1981-07-18-Blue-Cliff-Record-Case-18.md

 So, that [means] this Brahman really wanted to know what life’s seamless monument is.

-The World-honored One remained silent.
+> The World Honored One remained silent.

 Just, *sit down*.

-The outsider bowed in homage and sighed in praise.
+> The outsider bowed in homage and sighed in praise; ...

 He was really surprised to see the Buddha’s silence, *just sit down*; he really attained, he really touched something.
-And then he said, “The World-honored One, with greatest mercy and great compassion, has dispersed the clouds of my delusion and caused me to gain entry!”
+And then he said,

+> “The World-honored One, with greatest mercy and great compassion, has dispersed the clouds of my delusion and caused me to gain entry!”
+>
-So after the outsider had left, Ānanda asked the Buddha, “What did the outsider witness, that he said he had gained entry?”
+> After the outsider had left, Ananda asked the Buddha, “What did the outsider witness, that he said he had gained entry?”
+>

-The World-honored One said, “In worldly terms, he’s like a good horse.
-He goes when he sees the shadow of the whip.”
+> The World Honored One said, “In worldly terms he’s like a good horse; he goes when he sees the shadow of the whip.”

-> (From the commentary:)
 >
 > People often go to the silence for their understanding.
 What is there to grasp?